 - The full content for the RSS item in plain-text format, if provided

-- Lets you pull in images and format them to match your layout.
+- Lets you pull in images from your RSS feed.

 - A link to any attached file (like a podcast) with an icon, file name, and file size